aekpalakorn/academic-kickstart/content/home/pronunciation.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 22  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 21  # Order that this section will appear.

-title = "Updates"
+title = "Pronunciation Guide"
-subtitle = ""
+subtitle = "How to say my names"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.